mattbrevis/crud_project/README.md

 # crud_project

+This is a CRUD project without database connection.
-I implemented a repository pattern in this project.
+I created a class called VirtualDB to register on memory while the app is running, I've implemented repository pattern in this project.
-Only a simple CRUD project without any database connection.
-At the moment, the project only have a Client CRUD example, but in the future I intend to create more examples like Products, Photos, and etc.
+At the moment, the project have one example of Client CRUD example, but in the future I intend to create more examples like products, photos, and etc.
-I created a class called VirtualDB just to register on memory.